-It is approved that for the next four years any available operating surplus be transferred to local capital to be allocated in accordance with the priority funding list noted below:
+It is proposed that for the next four years any available operating surplus be transferred to local capital to be allocated in accordance with the priority funding list noted below:

-- 1. Contingency Reserve for Local Capital maintain a minimum of 1% of budgeted operating expenditures (\$2.01 million); - 3.
+- 1. Contingency Reserve for Local Capital maintain a minimum of 1% of budgeted operating expenditures (\$2.01 million); - 2.
+New Classroom Setup increase from a current maximum allocation of \$2.71 million to \$4.11 million; - 3.
 Sustainability Upgrades decrease to a maximum allocation of 0.61 million; and - Other Facilities Renewal increase to a maximum allocation of \$2.0 million.